atashpulatov/data-api-demo/tests/integration/python/docs/installation.md

     pip install opencv-python-headless
     pip install pyperclip

-1. Ensure the version of `resources\chromedriverNN.exe` is the same as the version (NN) of Chrome browser installed in Windows.
+1. Ensure the version of `framework\resources\chromedriverNN.exe` is the same as the version (NN) of Chrome browser installed in Windows.

 1. Ensure `driver_path_windows_chrome` configuration variable is set correctly (in `config.json` or as a command line parameter).